News from Italy: Police monitor ongoing illegal rave as 25-year-old Londoner dies | World | New

 Police and firefighters dragged the lake before finding his body.

-READ MORE: Jacob Rees-Mogg issues stern warning to EU on Northern Ireland
+READ MORE: Jacob Rees-Mogg issues stern warning to EU over Northern Ireland

-“The persuasion of the Public Security Authority has led, to date, to the remoteness of the area of approximately 1,500 subjects.
+“The persuasion of the Public Security Authority has led, to date, to the remoteness of the area of around 1,500 subjects.